HAPPY NEW YEAR!

 The provisional unlawful presence waiver process does not cover immediate relatives of U.S. Citizens, who could establish extreme hardship only to a Lawful Permanent Resident spouse or parent.

-USCIS has indicated that after assessing the effectiveness of the new process and its impact, it will, in consultation with the Department of State, consider expanding the Provisional Unlawful Presence Waiver process to include lawful permanent residents as qualifying relatives.
+USCIS has indicated that it will assess the effectiveness of the new process and its impact.
+In consultation with the Department of State, they will consider expanding the Provisional Unlawful Presence Waiver process.
+This expansion may include lawful permanent residents as qualifying relatives.

 USCIS will conduct full background and security checks before making a decision on the provisional waiver.

-This will help USCIS determine if an applicant is potentially subject to another ground of inadmissibility, and if there are negative factors or conduct that may affect approval of the waiver application.
-It will also ensure that an individual granted a provisional waiver, Form I-601A is not a national security risk or public-safety threat.
+This will help USCIS determine if an applicant is potentially subject to another ground of inadmissibility.
+It will also identify any negative factors or conduct that could affect the waiver application’s approval.
+Additionally, it ensures that an individual granted a provisional waiver, Form I-601A, is not a national security risk or public-safety threat.

 In the case of a withdrawn Form I-601A, USCIS will not refund the filing fees because USCIS has already taken steps to adjudicate the case.
 A new Form I-601A application due to denial or withdrawal will require the paying of new filing fees.